richafnu/Viva/Viva/glint/reports/incorporate-copilot.md

 Copilot in Viva Glint allows users to explore employee comments with natural language queries or suggested prompts.
 Copilot in Viva Glint brings the AI revolution into your employee engagement programs.

 Copilot in Viva Glint:
-- Provides leaders the opportunity to dig deeper into employee feedback by asking questions and receiving summaries of the comments and suggestions left by their employees in Glint surveys
+- Provides leaders the opportunity to dig deeper into employee feedback
+- Summarizes comments and suggestions left by their employees in Glint surveys
-- For leaders and managers with thousands of comments to sift through, Copilot in Viva Glint saves time, providing new ways of understanding employee feedback.
+- Saves time for leaders and managers, providing new ways of understanding employee feedback

 ## How does Copilot in Viva Glint differ from other Copilot opportunities?

 Copilot in Viva Glint is separate from Microsoft 365 Copilot and other Microsoft Copilot products.
-Future Copilot in Viva Glint features may use data from other sources besides Viva Glint and may require additional product licenses.
+Future Copilot in Viva Glint features may use data from other sources besides Viva Glint and may require other product licenses.

 [Learn more about Copilot for Microsoft 365](https://adoption.microsoft.com/en-us/copilot/)